 All.

-Are IFRS Standards also required or permitted for more than the consolidated financial statements of companies whose securities trade in a public market?
+Are IFRS Accounting Standards also required or permitted for more than the consolidated financial statements of companies whose securities trade in a public market?

 Yes.

-For instance, are IFRS Standards required or permitted in separate company financial statements of companies whose securities trade in a public market?
+For instance, are IFRS Accounting Standards required or permitted in separate company financial statements of companies whose securities trade in a public market?

 Required.

-For instance, are IFRS Standards required or permitted for companies whose securities do not trade in a public market?
+For instance, are IFRS Accounting Standards required or permitted for companies whose securities do not trade in a public market?

 Full IFRS Standards are permitted.
 Alternatively the companies may use the IFRS for SMEs Standard.

-If the jurisdiction currently does NOT require or permit the use of IFRS Standards for domestic companies whose securities trade in a public market, are there any plans to permit or require IFRS Standards for such companies in the future?
+If the jurisdiction currently does NOT require or permit the use of IFRS Accounting Standards for domestic companies whose securities trade in a public market, are there any plans to permit or require IFRS Accounting Standards for such companies in the future?

 Not applicable.